braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 You can also choose to only send your campaign to users who have a specific [subscription status]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions/), such as those who are subscribed and opted in to email.

-Optionally, you can also choose to limit delivery to a specified number of users within the segment, or allow users to receive the same message twice upon a recurrence of the campaign.
+Optionally, you can also limit delivery to a specified number of users within the segment, or allow users to receive the same message twice upon a recurrence of the campaign.

 ##### Multichannel campaigns with email and push

 For multichannel campaigns targeting both email and push channels, you may want to limit your campaign so that only the users who are explicitly opted in will receive the message (excluding subscribed or unsubscribed users).
-For example, say you have three users of different opt-in status:
+For example, say you have three users of different opt-in statuses:

 - **User A** is subscribed to email and is push enabled.
 This user doesn't receive the email but will receive the push.
 - **User B** is opted-in to email but is not push enabled.
 This user will receive the email but doesn't receive the push.